Demo of table view: clicking on a day to open more info

-Timestamp & rating.
-The far left of any forecast row shows the time & rating color.
-Not familiar with this scheme?
+- Timestamp & rating.
+The far left of any forecast row shows the timestamp & rating color.
+Not familiar with Surfline's ratings?
 Check out this article: Surf Conditions Ratings & Colors

-Primary swell.
+- Primary swell.
 Swells (see Swell vs Surf to understand the difference) are individually sorted in the next section of any row.
-Primary swell is the individually sorted swell we believe will be responsible for the surf you'll be riding.
+Primary swell is the individually sorted swell we believe is contributing most to surf height at the spot.

 - Secondary swell.
 Following on from .3, from left to right, swells listed decrease in their impact on calculated surf height for that specific spot.
 Seeing a swell greyed out?
 This is due to it having a period less 4 seconds, which likely won't produce ridable surf.